k-leonard/k-leonard.github.io/watchlist/plan.md

 - [x] alter the add show button so when you click the submit button it auto closes the miniwindow and a little popup in the lower right shows up green and says "Show Successfully added!" and the "Show already exists" is a redbanner that falls from the top of the add show mini window so you can't miss it
 - [x] alter filter in browse to account for non anime
 - [x] make it so shows that are "non-anime" do not have a fetch anime info button
+- [x] change home page to show recently added shows, recently watched, and a random selection (like a recommendation list but without the complex system behind it)
+      -partly through this, need to create "recently added" filter for the collection and fix the view all redirects on the front page

+- [x] make it so shows that are "non-anime" do gave their own button/API to auto fill information